IHE/ITI.Finance/input/pagecontent/ITI-YY1.md

 ##### 2:3.YY1.4.1.1 Trigger Events

 When a Beneficiary Requestor needs to enroll a Patient with a given Coverage on the Beneficiary Manager, it submits the Enrollment Request Message.
+The Coverage resource MAY be created by the Beneficiary Requestor based on the [InsurancePlan](StructureDefinition-IHE.FAIS.InsurancePlan.html) the beneficiary is enrolling in.
+The Coverage MAY also be created by any other method that is beyond the scope of this profile.

 ##### 2:3.YY1.4.1.2 Message Semantics